More Spiders, Babuk Locker, and More Big Game Hunting

 CIRCUS SPIDER, meanwhile, is keeping the U.S. Department of Justice (DOJ) busy.
 The DOJ seized a ransomware affiliate using CIRCUS SPIDER’s dedicated leak site (DLS) and charged Sebastian Vachon-Desjardins with four different crimes.
 The ransom take totaled an estimated $27.6 million, according to Bleeping Computer.
 “This operation does not mean it’s the end of the Netwalker operation but it’s definitely a step closer,” writes Ionut Ilascu.
 Let’s hope so, but we’ll see.

 Babuk Locker and Big Game Hunting

 According to Security Intelligence, Babuk Locker has earned the “dubious title of first new enterprise ransomware strain of 2021.”
 Crowdstrike reports that it successfully infected a UK-based professional services company.
 This company held multiple government contracts, including some associated with the UK National Health Service (NHS) Test and Trace programme used to contain the spread of COVID-19.
-Victims were redirected to a personal chat portal.
+Victims were redirected and instructed to use a personal chat portal.
 Once there, they were pressured to pay ransom.
 This ransomware group has loudly stated intentions to become a BGH actor.